Welcome to the first in a series of blogs where I intend to take you behind the scenes and give you an insight into a day in the life of a Mentalist.

 I was incredibly proud of the show itself and received some amazing feedback.
 In fact, I had difficulty leaving as people kept on coming up to speak to me about the act, fascinated to learn more about what I do, and often how I do it.

-The clients were happy, the crowd was happy and more importantly, the event raised £28k for a charity does some amazing work.
+The clients were happy, the crowd was happy and more importantly, the event raised £28k for a charity that does some amazing work.

 The Day After the Performance